 A little history

-Though the team originally intended to open a large production facility in Tampa, the housing bubble burst leaving them struggling to find funding and the decision was made to open a small facility in the coastal town of Dunedin.
-Starting the small brewery proved serendipitous as it allowed the creation of a wide variety of styles – an extremely liberating change from the large production brewery setting.
+The Dunedin location held its grand opening on January 7, 2012.
+Though Devon originally intended to open a large production facility in Tampa, the housing bubble burst making it a struggle for her to find adequate funding.
+The decision was made to open a small facility in the coastal town of Dunedin.
+The brewery started in a 600 ft storefront and eventually expanded to the neighboring business in late 2013.
+The current 1,200 square foot brewery features 10 taps, ample outdoor seating, a 3.5 barrel system, and 7 barrel fermenters.
+A majority of 7venth Sun’s saisons and lagers are produced at this facility.
+There were a lot of challenges producing beer in such a confined area, but starting with small batches proved serendipitous as it allowed the creation of a wide variety of styles – an extremely liberating change from the large production brewery setting.

 Beer for the Sunshine State

-Since then, 7venth Sun realized the dream of a Tampa facility which opened in the Seminole Heights neighborhood, in August of 2017.
-Though larger than the original location, the 15 barrel system carries on the philosophies that began in Dunedin, continuing to push the limits of style descriptions and categories, shifting the focus to barrel-aged beer, both sour and spirit aged, in addition to Saisons and IPA’s.
+Devon’s dream of a Tampa facility was finally realized when 7venth Sun Tampa opened in the Seminole Heights neighborhood in August of 2017.
+Though much larger than the original location, the 15 barrel system carries on the philosophies that began in Dunedin, continuing to push the limits of style descriptions and categories, shifting the focus to barrel-aged beer, both sour and spirit aged, in addition to Saisons and IPA’s.